Doc-Scripter/Doc-Scripter/README.md

 ## 🤝 Open to Collaborate On
 - Projects using **Rust**, **Go**, **Python**, or **JavaScript**
-- AI, data-driven systems, and modern DevOps practices
+- AI, ML data-driven systems
 - Clean, testable code and innovative software ideas

 ---